FAQ: Service Retirement

 Political subdivision employers are required by law to offer retiring employees continued health insurance coverage at the group rate.
 However, depending upon the employer, the member may be required to pay all or part of the health insurance premium.
 Contact the employer for specific details.

-State employees should contact the Department of Administrative Services, Division of Personnel at (603) 271-1432, to determine eligibility for health insurance after retirement.
+State employees should contact the Department of Administrative Services, Bureau of Risk Management at (603) 271-1432, to determine eligibility for health insurance after retirement.

 Beneficiary Information/Optional Allowances